 - A short primer on strategy for making sure that your retrospectives actually do lead to change in your team.

-- A template for documenting lessons learned at the end of a project
+- A template for documenting lessons learned at the end of a project.

-Larger team reviews of a project
+Larger team project reviews

 - Conducting retrospectives at the sprint or team level is pretty common.
 When’s the last time you conducted an organizational-level retrospective?
 What do you think your company might learn if they conducted one?
 Less.works talks about how to organize and conduct retrospectives of all kinds and put them into an organizational improvement backlog.

-Measuring success of your project
+Measuring success of your project as a whole

 Finishing a project